Klipper3d/klipper/docs/Measuring_Resonances.md

 You can execute `SAVE_CONFIG` twice - after calibrating each axis.

+However, you can connect two accelerometers simultaneously, though they must be connected to different boards (say, to an RPi and printer MCU board), or to two different physical SPI interfaces on the same board (rarely available).
-However, if you connected two accelerometers simultaneously and configured them in the following manner:
+Then they can be configured in the following manner:
 ```
 [adxl345 adxl345_x]
+# Assuming adxl345_x is connected to an RPi
-cs_pin: ...
+cs_pin: rpi:None

 [adxl345 adxl345_y]
+# Assuming adxl345_y is connected to a printer MCU board
-cs_pin: ...
+cs_pin: ...  # Printer board SPI chip select (CS) pin

 [resonance_tester]
 accel_chip_x: adxl345_x